Privacy notice for clients and 3rd parties

 If you have any questions please contact us.

-If you are not happy about how we are processing, or have processed, your personal information then you are able to raise a compliant with us.
+If you are not happy about how we are processing, or have processed, your personal information, in line with the GDPR then you are able to raise a compliant with us or the relevant data protection regulator.
 Also, if you have instructed us around how to process your data in terms of your individual rights and you are not happy, please let us know.

 How long we will keep your data for